reactjs/react.dev/content/blog/2017-12-15-improving-the-repository-infrastructure.md

 }
 ```

-After envification, this condition will always be `false`, and can be completely eliminated by most minifers:
+After envification, this condition will always be `false`, and can be completely eliminated by most minifiers:

 ```js
 if ("production" !== "production") {